peterwmwong/ticker/components/polymer/PRIMER.md

     * `shady` - all local DOM will be rendered using Shady DOM (even where shadow-DOM supported (current default)
     * `shadow` - local DOM will be rendered using Shadow DOM where supported (this will be made default soon)

+<a name="polymer-elements"></a>
-# Experimental Features & Elements
+# Helper Custom Elements

+The following useful helper custom elements are shipped with Polymer.

-<a name="x-repeat"></a>
+<a name="dom-repeat"></a>
-## Template repeater (x-repeat)
+## Template repeater (dom-repeat)
-EXPERIMENTAL - API MAY CHANGE

-Elements in a template can be automatically repeated and bound to array items using a custom `HTMLTemplateElement` type extension called `x-repeat`.  `x-repeat` accepts an `items` property, and one instance of the template is stamped for each item into the DOM at the location of the `x-repeat` element.
+Elements in a template can be automatically repeated and bound to array items using a custom `HTMLTemplateElement` type extension called `dom-repeat`.  `dom-repeat` accepts an `items` property, and one instance of the template is stamped for each item into the DOM at the location of the `dom-repeat` element.
 The `item` property will be set on each instance's binding scope, thus templates should bind to sub-properties of `item`.
 Example:

 ```html
 <dom-module id="employee-list">